wp-plugins/autoptimize/readme.txt

 = How can I force the aggregated files to be static CSS or JS instead of PHP? =

 If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need Autoptimize to handle that for you.
 In that case you can check the "Save aggregated script/css as static files?"-option, which will force Autoptimize to save the aggregated files as .css and .js-files (meaning no PHP is needed to serve these files).

-= Does Autoptimize work with BuddyPress? =

-Based on earlier feedback received from BuddyPress users, CSS and JS-Autoptimization do not seem to work correctly, leaving you with only HTML optimizations.
-This might be due to problems in Autoptimize which have already been fixed, so feel free to give it a shot anyhow.
+This setting is default as of Autoptimize 1.8.

 = Compatibility with WP SlimSat =